scherler/sirocco-wc/README.md

 # Scaffolding Tool for the fusion of lit with tailwind.
-DRY development in the speed of light.
+### DRY development in the speed of light with the zero configuration build tool parcel, playwright and jest testing.
+Jenkins plugin ready

-This tool helps you to develop with [lit](https://lit.dev/docs/) and [tailwind](https://tailwindcss.com/docs).
+This tool helps you to develop with [lit](https://lit.dev/docs/), [tailwind](https://tailwindcss.com/docs), [playwright](https://playwright.dev/) and [parcel](https://parceljs.org/).
 It provides not only scaffolding but as well the infrastucture to generate component specific style definitions.
+Further our defaults are ready for being used in a jenkins plugin.

 ## Why the name?